cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/21 Installed jabref on Windows, created bib file in bibtex format and uploaded on github
 * 2018/02/25 Added ssh key on Future systems
 * 2018/02/27 Visited previous volumes (proceedings and papers) to check if the technology paper I selected was not already done
+* 2018/03/02 Checked out the technology paper directory, set up the environment and read the paper instructions pdf

 # Theory
 * 2018/01/16 Watched video: Teaching Cloud and Big Data